Self-defense pepper spray. We discuss When, Why, and How to use it.

 In my experience, the majority of persons who inquire about carrying a self-defense device don’t have a specific need or purpose in mind.
 Their basis for wanting such a device stems from a general fear of assault.

-These persons will carry the canister for a week or two until the novelty wears off and then it will find its way to the bottom of a purse, a glove compartment, or dresser drawer.
+These persons will carry the canister for a week or two until the novelty wears off and then it will find its way to the bottom of a purse, a glove compartment, or a dresser drawer.
 Many casual users end up accidentally spraying themselves or their pets or when their children get into it they discard it.

 Self-defense Pepper Spray: How to Use It

 The effective range of most spray canisters is approximately 3-10 feet depending on whether the canister emits a mist or stream.
 In my experience, when a person properly carries pepper spray they become hyper-vigilant.
-Most people soon realize they will never need the spray because of their heightened awareness of their surroundings.
+Most people soon realize they will never need the spray because of their newly found heightened awareness of their surroundings.

 When alert, it is difficult for an assailant to surprise you.
 It is better to think of alternatives to avoid a confrontation in the first place like relocating your car, changing your work schedule, or setting up a buddy system when walking in secluded urban areas.